Athos1972/baangt/docs/ParametersConfigFile.rst

 Parameters in Configuration files (``globals``)
 ===============================================

-Generally it's not needed to change parameters in the config files during manual or automated execution as the parameters have default values or are anyway defined in the Testrun definition.
+Generally it's not needed to change parameters in the config files during manual or automated execution, as the parameters have default values or are anyway defined in the Testrun definition.
 Still sometimes it's very handy to change them on the fly, for instance to slowly retest a single testrecord or to not close the browser after an error.